-As of December 31, 2015, Eric Hémar, Christophe Satin and Immod, acting in concert, directly and indirectly held 59.80% of the capital stock and 72.67% of voting rights.
+As of December 31, 2016, the concert comprising (i) Eric Hémar and Immod and (ii) Christophe Satin and Libertad directly and indirectly held 59.40% of the capital stock and 71.79% of voting rights.
 As such, the concert party is entitled to take decisions alone that fall within the powers of the shareholders' general meeting, such as appointment of corporate bodies, approval of the financial statements, dividend distributions and amendments to the bylaws.

 In addition, less than 2% of the Group's customer contracts include a clause regarding changes in control of the Company whereby the customer may request the termination of the contract in question.
-Since none of these contracts are material, the Group considers that the risk of change in control is not material.
+Since none of these contracts are material, the Group considers that the risks related to changes in control are not material.